Here are five basic, fundamental security measures that you can address to provide your not-for-profit with a minimum standard of adequate protection.

 Melanie Maynes - Senior Product Marketing Manager, Microsoft Security.

-To view how Microsoft 365 or Google Workspace addresses MFA read our guide: What every not-for-profit should expect from Microsoft 365 and What every not-for-profit should expect from Google Workspace.
+To view how Microsoft 365 or Google Workspace addresses MFA read our guides:

 2. User Education

 Employees who don’t know what they should be doing are more likely to make innocent mistakes – you don’t know what you don’t know!
-Ensure that the end-user security policy is socialised with and understood by staff, covered at induction and included in an annual training refresh.
+Ensure that the end-user security policy is socialised with and understood by staff, covered at induction, and included in an annual training refresh.

 3. Information classification and security